WHY ACCESSING AND UTILIZING HEALTH CARE?

 GOAL: By December 31, 2018, decrease the percentage of Hendricks County adults who lack a consistent source of primary care from 12.49% to 10% as reported by the Behavioral Risk Factor Surveillance System.

-Identify the availability and cost of health and wellness care services and community agencies and/or programs that provide health care and/or social service assistance in Hendricks County.
+Identify health and wellness care services and community agencies and/or programs that provide health care and/or social service assistance in Hendricks County.

 Identify populations and/or areas within Hendricks County that lack health insurance.